 So, the addition of a fly sticker to urinals is a simple inexpensive way of reducing cleaning costs and improving the smell.
 The urinal fly was introduced into Schiphol Airport in the Netherlands in the early 1990s.
 This is an example of a Nudge…a Nudge is something simple and inexpensive to Nudge or change people’s behaviour.

-In this piece I will be
+In this piece I will be:

 firstly, outlining what a behaviour is, and what a behaviour is not and the concept around behaviour change.